Lynch School of Education and Human Development

 This minor provides drama education and theatre training to LSOE students who hope to include theater as a subject they teach and practice in school settings and/or who want to use creative dramatics and applied theatre techniques as teaching tools in other institutional settings.

-This 18-credit minor introduces students to the field of Communications.
+This 18-credit minor introduces students to the field of Communication.
 Students enroll in four required courses and two electives.

 Minors in the Lynch School for Morrissey College of Arts and Sciences, Carroll School of Management, and Connell School of Nursing Students